opensearch-project/documentation-website/_monitoring-plugins/alerting/monitors.md

 1. After you choose **Email** as the destination type, choose **Manage senders**.
 1. Choose **Add sender**, **New sender** and enter a unique name.
 1. Enter the email address, SMTP host (e.g. `smtp.gmail.com` for a Gmail account), and the port.
 1. Choose an encryption method, or use the default value of **None**.
-However, most email providers require SSL or TLS, which requires a username and password in OpenSearch keystore.
+However, most email providers require SSL or TLS, which require a username and password in OpenSearch keystore.
 Refer to [Authenticate sender account](#authenticate-sender-account) to learn more.
 1. Choose **Save** to save the configuration and create the sender.
 You can create a sender even before you add your credentials to the OpenSearch keystore.
 However, you must [authenticate each sender account](#authenticate-sender-account) before you use the destination to send your alert.

 You can reuse senders across many different destinations, but each destination only supports one sender.